 Calculated Metrics

 Calculated metrics enable organizations to define and apply customized, weighted evaluation criteria across individuals, teams and projects.
-The only true limitations is what you can imagine based on your available data.
+The only true limitation is what you can imagine based on your available data.

 Calculated metrics enable organizations to define and apply customized, weighted evaluation criteria across individuals, teams and projects.
-The only true limitations is what you can imagine based on your available data.
+The only true limitation is what you can imagine based on your available data.

 By translating qualitative performance dimensions into structured, weighted scoring models, these metrics provide transparent, data-backed insights aligned with your priorities.